Liamephraims/Myprojects/Data_Validation_Toolkit/README.md

 For this:

 Just run the new_version_wheel_script.ipynb, and the below steps will be completed.

-Save these changes, and commit to this branch.
+Save these changes, and commit to main branch.

-Once pulling these into main, the github actions will then push up the latest version of the dist/wheels file for version  0.36.01 so be careful not to change the version name, unless you change the references to this name in the github action & in the validation scripts for each client
+Once pulling these into main, its recommended using github actions or something similar to then orchestrate an automatic push of the latest version of the dist/wheels file for version  0.36.01 from main and into the s3 bucket holding the wheel version of the data validation toolkit, which will then be used by Glue jobs.

 I recommend just running the new_version_wheel_script.ipynb file as above, rather than doing manually